A Virtual Pilgrim's Tale - a once strange experience of a Virtual Life -

 Romance, betrayal, drama queens and jerks

 In the game of Second Life I saw many betrayals and I saw sims that failed due to betrayals including Persia and Ireland.
 Huge resentments and bitter feelings were sometimes carried forward into new sims and there were many temper tantrums and attempted sabotages.
 I saw virtual promiscuity and infidelities, mind games and cruelties.
 There still was some excellent role play but with it always, the ever so tiring and non-stop drama.
 In other words, the boundaries between real life and virtual were for the majority usually unclear.
 Role playing could be a lot like real life emotionally, and even more deceitful and cruel because of the careless ease of behaving badly anonymously.
 It's easy to idealize love in an imaginary world, but most relationships take real work to build, and more than a few romantic words and gestures with the click of key on keyboard.
-That was painfully made obvious by the doomed romantic couple portrayed in the film, Life 2.0 who left their spouses in real life.
+That was painfully made obvious by the doomed romantic couple portrayed in the documentary, Life 2.0.

 Every hero becomes a bore at last - (ralph waldo emerson)

 I thought to myself “why do people put themselves through this turmoil?”
 Life can be hard enough and Second Life mimicked first life in all ways!
 It seemed that most don't escape real life issues but rather magnify them in Second Life, and usually to no worthwhile outcome, but rather just an endless, torturous repetitiveness.
 Some people had surreptitious multiple alts and alter egos and many had deeper psychological issues.
 I had an SL stalker at one point I had to mute and report.

 (What happens in SL stays in SL?- and more drama queens and mad mice)